STOIE/recipes/recipes/black_pepper_beef/README.md

 #### Method

-1. Mix the papain into the meat and allow to rest for 60 minutes (30 minutes if using bi-carb and rise afterwards).
+1. Mix the papain into the meat and allow to rest for 60 minutes (if using bi-carb, rise afterwards).
 1. Mix cornstarch into shaoxing wine to make a slurry.
 1. Then mix all the ingredients (including slurry) together with the beef, mixing well.
 1. Allow to rest for 1-6 hours.